Work from home unless absolutely necessary to attend in person. Facemasks should be worn in crowded workplaces.

 People with diabetes have the same risk as people without diabetes of getting COVID-19 but, they may have an increased risk of moderate or severe illness if they get it.

-- Anyone who can work from home should continue to do so.
+- Anyone who can work from home should continue to do so unless providing an essential service.

 - Employers are advised to apply the Return to Work Safely Protocol.This has been designed to support employers and workers to put measures in place that will prevent the spread of COVID-19 in the workplace.
 Employers should also have a COVID-19 Response Plan in place.